Trump signs first veto to secure funding for border wall

 Trump has made border security an over-arching domestic issue in his presidency and says it will remain at the center of the agenda in his 2020 reelection bid.

-Although there has been a surge in arrival of families and children at the border, overall apprehensions at the boundary are down substanfially from a decade or more ago.
+Although there has been a surge in arrival of families and children at the border, overall apprehensions at the frontier are down substantially from a decade or more ago.

 Most Republicans support Trump's position that the border is out of control.
-However, there were defections in Thursday's Senate vote by Republican senators angered at what they see as Trump's improper seizing of power over the government purse strings -- a role reserved for the legislature.
+However, there were defections in Thursday's Senate vote by Republican senators angered at what they see as the president's improper seizing of power over the government purse strings -- a role reserved for the legislature.